aloha-fim/speculator/README.md

 )
 ```

-The next use case will be implement the favorites function to the application
+The next use case will be to implement the favorites function of the application
 ---

 class models to favorites USE CASE example